Home » Dental Practice HIPAA Audit Readiness

 Could evidence be produced calmly today?

-If any answer is “Not sure,” preparation isn’t finished—but it is fixable.
+If any answer is “not sure,” preparation isn’t finished—but it’s still manageable.

 Access roles and permissions documented